-Flaky and tender fried samosa are one of the most popular recipes in North Indian cuisine.
-They feature a pastry-like crust but are filled with savory potatoes and peas for a hearty, delicious snack.
-This step-by-step guide will help you to make the flakiest, tastiest, absolutely best Punjabi samosa from scratch!
+Flaky and crunchy fried Samosa are one of the most popular street food snack in North Indian cuisine.
+They feature a pastry-like crust but are filled with savory and spiced potato and green peas for a hearty, delicious snack.
+This step-by-step recipe guide will help you to make the flakiest, tastiest, absolutely best Punjabi Samosa or Aloo Samosa from scratch!

 What makes this the best homemade samosa recipe?
 My foolproof instructions will guarantee that your potatoes and peas samosa are hearty with a perfectly flaky, crispy crust.